 Following an accident, it is important to remember that, subject to the discoverability doctrine, a person has two years in which to initiate legal action as subject to Ontario’s Limitations Act.
 This means that you should not hesitate to commence legal action following an accident.

 Additionally, Ontario’s Negligence Act states that when damages have been caused by the fault of one or more parties, these parties are jointly and severally liable to compensate for the resulting damage.
 As a result, you are able to pursue compensation from any party who caused the accident that led to a broken bone.

 Speak with an Experienced Accident Lawyer

 Broken bones can occur in a number of different ways, but each has the potential for a person to end up facing a number of consequences including large medical bills, mobility issues, and physical and emotional damage.
 Our experienced Mississauga personal injury lawyers are prepared to work tirelessly to make sure that you obtain the best possible results.
-Contact Preszler Law Firm today to schedule a free initial consultation.
+Contact Preszler Injury Lawyers today to schedule a free initial consultation.